 The last date for receipt of complete applications is Friday 6th June 2014.
 Regrettably, late applications cannot be accepted.

-- identify ways in which qualitative and quantitative methodologies can be combined in research
+- Understand the ways in which qualitative and quantitative approaches can be combined;

 Dr Jenny Hislop